 Adjusting to your off-spring fleeing the nest and moving into university halls of residence is tough.
-Any parent that tells you that they have NEVER thought of doing ANY of the following is either lying or hiding the fact that they have actually done several!
+Any parent that tells you that they have NEVER thought of doing ANY of the following as they wander around their empty nest is either lying or hiding the fact that they have actually done several!

-Ten things you shouldn’t do when your kid leaves for University
+Ten things you shouldn’t do in your empty nest when your kid leaves for University

 1. Extensive research on social media in order to detect serial-killer or sex-fiend tendencies amongst their new flat mates.
 I know that this sort of character trait is rarely openly revealed on Facebook but Mums have a 6th sense for this sort of thing and can tell a lot from a profile pic and a bio.

 2. Scour news reports for any sort of attack/fire/accident that could possibly involve your child.
 Message them to check that they are okay when you find a report of a three car pile-up on the outskirts of Edinburgh even though they are studying in Exeter and do not have a car.